 - 70 g (2 1/2 oz) garlic, minced

 Sausage is stuffed either into natural – usually using the small intestine of the pig – or artificial casings.
 Both natural and artificial casings have to be soaked in lukewarm water prior to stuffing to make them more elastic and prevent them from breaking and tearing.
 If you use small intestines, knot one end; in case of large intestines and artificial casings tie up one end with string.

 To prepare the meat grinder for stuffing, remove the plate and cutting knife and affix a stuffing tube.
 Slip the other end of the casing onto the nozzle and push up onto the tube until you have reached the knot.
 Hold the casing loosely at the end of the stuffing tube and let the sausage feed into the casing as you turn the crank.
 One of the most important rules of sausage making is to stuff the casings airtight and hard enough not to let them burst.
 Tie the end of each link.

-If you want to smoke the sausages, after stuffing hang them onto (wooden) rods and leave them to dry at least overnight in a cool, but frost-free place (don’t let fresh sausage freeze before smoking).
+If you want to smoke the sausages, after stuffing hang them onto (wooden) rods and leave them to dry overnight in a cool, but frost-free place (don’t let fresh sausage freeze before smoking).
 The lenght of smoking depends on the smoking method and the type of smoker.
 To be able to store sausages for the longest possible time, cold smoking is the recommended technique instead of hot smoking.
 Sausages have to be smoked until color turns to a nice red.
 For smoking use only hardwood like oak, beech, acacia in the form of firewood, wood wool and sawdust.
 Woods having a special smell, for example pine, are unsuitable for smoking because sausages take over the scent of the wood and the resin makes them bitter.
 Once your sausages are smoked well, leave them on the wooden rods and store them in a cool and airy place.